mwarning/openwrt-examples/README.md

 ```
 make package/example3/{clean,compile} V=s
 ```
-(Note: The package needs to be selected in the `make menuconfig` menu)
+(Note: The package still needs to be selected in the `make menuconfig` menu)

 4. Your package should now appear in bin/packages/.